 Looking at the chicken coop (on the left) from the rear, you can see the fox-proof ladder that allows the chickens access.
 The ladder is wide, and has wide spacing between rungs, so that foxes will not be able to climb it.
 By giving the chickens a ladder, you don’t need to lock them in each night and let them out each morning.

-You can read more details about this chicken coop from the Permaculture Visions chicken mansion page.
+You can read more details about this chicken coop on the Permaculture Visions chicken mansion page.

-What are the best chicken coop features you’ve seen?
+What are the best permaculture chicken coop features you’ve seen?
 What would your “dream chicken coop” include?